Table of contents

 Kris Tompkins and her late husband Douglas Tompkins, each founders of competing outdoor equipment companies (Patagonia and North Face, respectively) retired to Chile; there, and in Argentina, they accumulated an unprecedented 2.4 million acres over more than two decades.
 Their goal was the preservation of threatened native species, cultures, and habitat.

-Through the Tompkins’ multiple foundations (primarily the Conservation Land Trust), and in concert with local and national governments, the couple developed infrastructure for several parks and wildlife preserves which were then transferred over to Argentinian and Chilean government.
+Through the Tompkins’ multiple foundations, and in concert with local and national governments, the couple developed infrastructure for several parks and wildlife preserves which were then transferred over to Argentinian and Chilean government.
 The biggest land transfer occurred in March 2017 when Tompkins Conservation donated more than a million acres to Chile’s National Parks system.
 Chile’s then-President Michelle Bachelet pledged another nine million acres.
 This collaboration led to the creation of five new Chilean National Parks, and the expansion of three.

 Douglas Tompkins passed away in a 2015 kayaking incident.
 He’s honored by having a National Park named in his memory, but the legacy he and his wife created have set the bar high for philanthropy and conservation… and an indelible signature on Chile’s wilderness.